Last Updated: October 24th, 2022

-If you find yourself interested in working during the course of your studies, the Associate degree program is a great program that allows flexibility for work and study.
+If you are interested in working during the course of your studies, the Associate Degree program is a great fit.
 Students enrolled in an Associate Degree program can work off-campus for up to 20-40 hours a week, as long as you maintain full time enrollment at Alexander College.

 Need help getting started?
 The AC library has a complete set of online resources on learning how to use a variety of job search tools, right at your fingertips.

 You are encouraged to double check your eligibility requirements prior to deciding on a route of study and work.
 If you need help in building your resume, we have our skilled instructors in the Writing & Learning Centre (WLC) who can provide you with all the help you need!

 At Alexander College, we offer two types of Associate Degrees—the Associate of Science and Associate of Arts.
 Within these two Associate degree programs, you can choose from a variety of concentrations of study.